julianchurchill/text-adventure-editor/README.md

 ====

 PARTIAL - [FEATURE] Items have item actions list
+- [FEATURE] Item actions get saved when the save button is pressed
 - [FEATURE] Items have 'add item action' button
 - [FEATURE] Items have 'delete' button for each item action PARTIAL - [FEATURE] Locations have id in the graphic for quick reference.